CMO of IBM Watson AI

 Hugh Owen is the Senior Vice President in charge of Product Marketing for MicroStrategy.
 He is responsible for the product marketing of MicroStrategy's Enterprise Analytics and Mobile Software platforms.
 He has been with MicroStrategy since 2000.
 Prior to running Product Marketing, he launched and ran MicroStrategy's Mobile Product business (launch in 2010).
 From 2006-2010 he worked as a Senior Product Manager, during which he launched multiple new MicroStrategy Business Intelligence products.
 From 2000-2006 he cut his BI teeth in MicroStrategy Technology Services.
 Mr Owen received a Bsc (Hons) degree in Business from The University of Bath, England.Presenting:

-General Manager of IBM Data and Artificial Intelligence
+General Manager of IBM Data and Artificial Intelligence, IBM

 Robert Thomas is the General Manager of IBM Data and Artificial Intelligence.
 He directs IBM's product investment strategy, sales and marketing, labs, and software product development.